fsantini/python-dependency-manager/README.md

     tensorflow_cpu ; sys_platform != 'darwin'
     tensorflow_metal ; sys_platform == 'darwin'
     tensorflow_macos ; sys_platform == 'darwin'

+# Alternatives to be checked can also be specified, separated by a pipe character.
+# For example, this checks that either PyQt5 or PySide2 is installed and prompts to
+# install one of them if none is found.
+PyQt5|PySide2 =
+    PyQt5
+    PySide2

 # dependencies and conflicts can be specified for each alternative
 # this is useful if this package automatically installs something that